mild-rgb/ez-ollama-aws/README.md

 - create a python library?
 - open an issue if you think you've thought of anything cool and i'll think about it

-**Pre-requisites**

-An AWS account and a key.
-- How to get an AWS account?

-- How to get a key?

-**Helpful but not absolutely essential**
-- If you already have an AWS account that you use for something else, I recommend making a seperate IAMS role for this project and using it only for this.
-If you have any pre-existing security rules, they might clash with this project's auto-management system.